Stoping: Breast stoping

 Breast stoping is a method used in horizontal or near-horizontal ore bodies, where gravity is not usable to move the ore around.
 Breast stoping lacks the characteristic "steps" of either underhand or overhand stoping, being mined in a singular cut.
 Room and pillar is a type of breast stoping.

 Timbered-stope systems

 Stull stoping

 Stull stoping is a form of stoping used in hardrock mining that uses systematic or random timbering ("stulls") placed between the foot and hanging wall of the vein.
 The method requires that the hanging wall and often the footwall be of competent rock as the stulls provide the only artificial support.
 This type of stope has been used up to a depth of 3,500 feet (1,077 m) and at intervals up to 12 feet (3.7 m) wide.
 The 1893 mining disaster at Dolcoath mine in Cornwall was caused by failure of the stulls holding up a huge weight of waste rock.

 Square-set stoping

-Square set was invented in the Comstock Lode, Virginia City, Nevada in the 1860s.
+Square-set timbering was invented in the Comstock Lode, Virginia City, Nevada in the 1860s.